Hritwik-CSE/Image-vault/README.md

 # Image-vault
 # 🖼 ImageVault Pro — Browser Extension

-A powerful Chrome/Edge extension for downloading high-quality images from any website, with AI-powered watermark removal.
+A powerful Browser extension for downloading high-quality images from any website, with AI-powered watermark removal.

 ---